 What to Serve With Buffalo Chicken Wings

 - Baked French Fries.
 Because Buffalo wings and fries are a match made in comfort food heaven.
 You can plan these recipes so that both are ready at the same time.

 - Sweet Potato Fries.
 Another tasty option in the fry department.

 - Air Fryer Broccoli.
 This quick-cooking air fryer side can be ready shortly after you finish up the wings.
 Or try oven Roasted Broccoli.

 - To Store.
 Refrigerate chicken wing leftovers in an airtight container for up to 3 days.

 - To Reheat.
 Let the wings come to room temperature.
-Mist with water to help make them juicy, then reheat in the oven at 350 degrees F for 10 to 12 minutes, or the air fryer at 350 degrees F for 6 minutes, turning once halfway through.
+Mist with water to help make them juicy, then reheat in the oven or air fryer at 350 degrees F for 10 to 12 minutes, or the air fryer at 350 degrees F for 6 minutes, turning once halfway through.

 For max flavor, toss the reheated wings in a fresh batch of Buffalo sauce.